coveo/source.coveo.com/_posts/2019-05-29-google-tag-manager-templates.md

 Now, you are ready to create some reports on this event!

+## About Logging Coveo Events in Google Services

+While this article is about logging Coveo Events **from** Google Tag Manager, there is also some work done to log events the other way around: From Coveo **to** Google Tag Manager.

+The feature allows your Coveo Search Interface to automatically fill the `dataLayer` with Coveo metadata.
+This will make it very easy to leverage Coveo events directly from Google Tag Manager.

+It will be available pretty soon in the next JavaScript Search Framework release!
+For more details technical details, you can [see this pull request](https://github.com/coveo/search-ui/pull/1072/files).

 ## Next steps

-This is just a basic event reporting for Coveo Cloud through Google Tag Manager.
-The template currently only supports `custom` and `view` events, but you can get creative with just `custom` events!
+This example here is just basic event reporting for Coveo Cloud through Google Tag Manager.
+The template currently only supports `custom` and `view` events, but you can get creative with just `custom` events to get all kinds of reporting in Coveo!

 Coveo plans to support more types of events in the future.
 Stay tuned for improvements on the templates!